karubits/karubits.gitpages.io/_posts/2022-08-15-Unifi-Layer3-Adoption.md

 ### Windows Server DHCP

-1. On the DHCP Server open a Powershell Terminal (As administration).
+1. On the DHCP Server open a Powershell Terminal (As an administrator).
    ```shell
    $UNIFI_CONTROLLER_IP = "172.16.1.4"
    $SCOPE = "192.168.4.0"